rust-lang/book/nostarch/chapter18.md

-This concept—of being concerned only with the messages a value responds to rather than the value’s concrete type—is similar to the concept of *duck typing* in dynamically typed languages: if it walks like a duck and quacks like a duck, then it must be a duck!
+This concept—of being concerned only with the messages a value responds to rather than the value’s concrete type—is similar to the concept of *duck typing* in dynamically typed languages: If it walks like a duck and quacks like a duck, then it must be a duck!
 In the implementation of `run` on `Screen` in Listing 18-5, `run` doesn’t need to know what the concrete type of each component is.
 It doesn’t check whether a component is an instance of a `Button`